California red-sided garter snake: Behavior

 The species T. sirtalis is capable of activity at lower temperatures than other species of North American snake.
 Thamnophis sirtalis infernalis are diurnal.
 They live in marshland and are proficient swimmers and often escape into water when threatened.
 As juveniles they tend to be fearful and they grow up to be generally passive.
-When handled,Thamnophis sirtalis infernalis, will musk and release cloacal contents then strike.It appears that newly emerged males may need as much as 2 days to “recover” from the effects of the long winter dormancy'.
-During this time, the snakes are cold, relatively inactive, and weak'.
+When handled,Thamnophis sirtalis infernalis, will musk and release cloacal contents then strike.
+It appears that newly emerged males may need as much as 2 days to "recover" from the effects of the long winter dormancy.
+During this time, the snakes are cold, relatively inactive, and weak.

 Reproduction

 Thamnophis sirtalis infernalis is a viviparous snake, and they mate in the late winter to early spring.
 Live young are born in the mid-summer to early fall and are typically 12-20 centimeters (5-8 inches) in length.
 Clutch sizes vary, but typically vary from 8 to 20 young.

 Like the red-spotted garter snake (T. s. concinnus), juvenile T. s. infernalis are born with faint colors, which grow increasingly brighter as the snake matures and sheds.
 Most juveniles are born yellow and become successively more blue as the snake matures and sheds.

-Male red-sided garter snakes emerge from winter dormancy and immediately exhibit intense breeding activity that can last as long as 4 to 6 wk.
+Male red-sided garter snakes emerge from winter dormancy and immediately exhibit intense breeding activity that can last as long as 4 to 6 weeks.
 At emergence, the testes are completely regressed and do not initiate recrudescence until the breeding season has ended.
-The initiation of sexual behavior in the red-red-sided garter snake requires a prolonged period of low temperature dormancy followed by exposure to warm temperatures.
+The initiation of sexual behavior in the red-sided garter snake requires a prolonged period of low temperature dormancy followed by exposure to warm temperatures.
 The intensity at which males exhibit courtship behavior appears to be directly correlated with the length of time males remain in low temperature dormancy.

 Diet

 The California red-sided garter snake is carnivorous - its diverse diet consists of frogs, newts, larvae, fish, birds, and their eggs, small rodents, reptiles, earthworms, slugs, and leeches.
-This species is able to eat adult Pacific Newts (genus Taricha) which are deadly poisonous to most predators'.
-Newt toxicity varying by location and snake resistance to the toxin also varying by location'.
+This species is able to eat adult Pacific Newts (genus Taricha) which are deadly poisonous to most predators.
+Newt toxicity varying by location and snake resistance to the toxin also varying by location.
 Some of their known predators include raccoons, squirrels, foxes, as well as larger birds, snakes and fish.
 Thamnophis sirtalis infernalis plays a crucial role in their ecosystem, especially with helping control the population of their prey.